Neonatal intensive care unit: History

-Another factor that contributed to the development of modern neonatology was Dr. Martin Couney and his permanent installment of premature babies in incubators at Coney Island.
-A more controversial figure, he studied under Dr. Budin and brought attention to premature babies and their plight through his display of infants as sideshow attractions at Coney Island and the World's Fair in New York and Chicago in 1933 and 1939, respectively.
+Another factor that contributed to the development of modern neonatology was Martin Couney and his permanent installment of premature babies in incubators at Coney Island.
+A more controversial figure, he studied under Budin and brought attention to premature babies and their plight through his display of infants as sideshow attractions at Coney Island and the World's Fair in New York and Chicago in 1933 and 1939, respectively.
 Infants had also previously been displayed in incubators at the 1897, 1898, 1901, and 1904 World Fairs.

 Early years

 Doctors took an increasing role in childbirth from the eighteenth century onward.
 However, the care of newborn babies, sick or well, remained largely in the hands of mothers and midwives.
 Some baby incubators, similar to those used for hatching chicks, were devised in the late nineteenth century.
 In the United States, these were shown at commercial exhibitions, complete with babies inside, until 1931.
-Dr A. Robert Bauer MD at Henry Ford Hospital in Detroit, MI, successfully combined oxygen, heat, humidity, ease of accessibility, and ease of nursing care in 1931.
-It was not until after the Second World War that special-care baby units (SCBUs, pronounced scaboo) were established in many hospitals.
+A. Robert Bauer, at Henry Ford Hospital in Detroit, Michigan, successfully combined oxygen, heat, humidity, ease of accessibility, and ease of nursing care in 1931.
+It was not until after the Second World War that special-care baby units (SCBUs, pronounced 'scaboos') were established in many hospitals.
 In Britain, early SCBUs opened in Birmingham and Bristol, the latter set up with only £100.
 At Southmead Hospital, Bristol, initial opposition from obstetricians lessened after quadruplets born there in 1948 were successfully cared for in the new unit.

 Incubators were expensive, so the whole room was often kept warm instead.
 Cross-infection between babies was greatly feared.
-Strict nursing routines involved staff wearing gowns and masks, constant hand-washing and minimal handling of babies.
+Strict nursing routines involved staff wearing gowns and masks, constant hand-washing, and minimal handling of babies.
 Parents were sometimes allowed to watch through the windows of the unit.
 Much was learned about feeding—frequent, tiny feeds seemed best—and breathing.
 Oxygen was given freely until the end of the 1950s, when it was shown that the high concentrations reached inside incubators caused some babies to go blind.
 Monitoring conditions in the incubator, and the baby itself, was to become a major area of research.